From Contract to House Keys: Breaking Down the House Closing Process

 You’ve found the perfect house, and the seller has accepted your terms.
 Congratulations — but don’t break out the champagne just yet!
 You still have to make it through the house closing process, where inspections, credit problems, or paperwork issues can trip you up.

-The closing process fills several weeks as you navigate through multiple steps to make it to the closing table.
+The closing process takes several weeks as you navigate through multiple steps to make it to the closing table.
 Whether you’re a first-time buyer or have been through closing several times, it’s easy to overlook a step or miss a deadline.

 How long does the house closing process take?